quratulainrawn/Azure-DevOps-Integration-Bot-/README.md

 * Composer developers can use this CI/CD pipeline to easily deploy new versions of their bots.
 Using Composer and Azure DevOps developers can seamlessly deliver their software updates.

-* The Existing CICD approach can he found at https://github.com/gabog/ComposerCICDSamples .
-This pipeline has only build pipeline and no release pipeline with single stage deployment.

 ## Features of this Repository